Best Disney+ movies for kids

 Want to know the best Disney+ movies for kids?
-We’ve got your back with these 10 relevant and comical movies.
-There’s nothing mature here — only great family fun.
+We’ve got your back with these relevant and comical movies.
+There’s nothing mature here — only great family animated fun.

 Beauty and the Beast (1991)

 Everything with Disney seems to be getting a reboot.
 One of the first to get that treatment was Beauty and the Beast.
 The new 2017 version is a good live-action retelling, but with a more modern story that might be too scary for a pre-10 audience.
 Meanwhile, the original animation is perfect for all ages.
-Its innately less-realistic format is more kid-friendly by default.
-Then there’s Lumière, who helps spark the flame of love between Belle and the Beast and steals the show.
+Plus, the originals Lumière, who helps spark the flame of love between Belle and the Beast steals the show.
 Who would have thought a candle could be so funny!

 Like in most Disney movies, it’s the comedy sidekicks that kids fall in love with.
 Mulan is no different.
 Eddie Murphy voices the disgraced dragon Mushu and is hilarious.
 Throughout the movie, Mushu and Cri-Kee’s antics are the highlight, with Mulan’s defiance and ascension ending in an emotional scene with the Emperor.
 Every character, from the wacky soldiers to the outspoken grandmother, is endearing.
 Disney is rebooting Mulan with an estimated release of 2020.
 Fingers crossed they do this classic justice.